dvdl16/simsafari-lodge-booking-infra/README.md

 Confirm with `terraform -version`

-Change the pinned versions in `tf/providers.tf`
+Change the pinned versions of `terraform` and `aws provider` in `tf/providers.tf`.

+Also change the pinned version in `.github/workflows/deploy.yml` step `Set up Terraform`

 Run:
 ```shell